NATIONAL PRETZEL DAY

 There are a few different accounts of the origin of the pretzel.
 Most people agree that it does have a Christian background, and they were developed by the monks.
 According to The History of Science and Technology, in 610 AD, “an Italian monk invents pretzels as a reward to children who learn their prayers.
 He calls the strips of baked dough, folded to resemble arms crossing the chest, pretiola (little rewards).”

 Another source puts the invention in a monastery in southern France.
 The looped pretzel may also be related to a Greek Ring bread from the communion bread used in monasteries a thousand years ago.
 In the Catholic Church, pretzels had a religious significance for both ingredients and shape.
-The loops in pretzel may have served a practical purpose: bakers could hang them on sticks, projecting upwards from a central column, as shown in Job Berckheyde’s (1681) painting.
+The loops in pretzels may have served a practical purpose; bakers could hang them on sticks, projecting upwards from a central column, as shown in Job Berckheyde’s (1681) painting.

 More Pretzel Facts

 - Today, the average Philadelphian consumes about twelve times as many pretzels as the national average.